 - The overwhelming volume of small packages and lack of actionable data limits CBP's ability to identify and interdict high-risk shipments that may contain narcotics, merchandise that poses a risk to public safety, counterfeits, or other contraband. - The United States is seeing nearly 1 billion de minimis shipments imported per year. - That is 1 billion shipments with insufficient data to properly determine risk.
-That is an unacceptable risk to the American people that CBP, despite the tremendous work from the front-line workers, is addressing with additional data. - On June 3, 2021, CBP met with the ETF to outline the success of the Section 321 Data Pilot and Entry Type 86 Test and outline the next steps. - ➤ CBP's Office of Trade and Office of Field Operations are working to formalize the success of the Section 321 Data Pilot and Entry Type 86 Test into a Notice of Proposed Rulemaking (NPRM).
-These efforts will: - Bring de minimis into the 21st Century. - Leverage results from and will sunset both the Section 321 Data Pilot and Entry type 86 Test. - Feedback received from the trade community concluded that there is an estimated \$2.5 billion in time and cost savings associated with Entry Type 86 capabilities survey.
-They also found electronic release offered by Entry Type 86 highly beneficial.
+That is an unacceptable risk to the American people that CBP, despite the tremendous work from the front-line workers, is addressing with additional data. - On June 3, 2021, CBP met with the ETF to outline the success of the Section 321 Data Pilot and Entry Type 86 Test and outline the next steps, which have been incorporated into CBP plans to develop rulemaking for a new, enhanced Section 321 clearance process.
+CBP is also continuing discussions on how to improve de minimis clearances through the COAC working group. - CBP is now taking steps to integrate aspects of the 321 Data Pilot and the Entry Type 86 Test into a new entry process through a notice of proposed rulemaking (NPRM).
+This process would provide automated release of Section 321 shipments for importers who submit the new advance data, which will: - Bring de minimis into the 21st Century. - Leverage results from both the Section 321 Data Pilot and Entry type 86 Test. - In the interim, CBP is continuing both the Section 321 Data Pilot and Entry type 86 test, and is seeking to add additional participants to the 321 Data Pilot.